Detective says basement video deleted in Penn State frat death

 The available surveillance video purports to back up the prosecution's claim that the accused fraternity brothers waited hours after Piazza was severely injured to get help.

-Penn State President Eric Barron said in a statement the university was "sickened" by reports of what was shown on the Piazza video.
+Penn State President Eric Barron said in a statement the university was "sickened" by reports of what was shown on the video of Piazza played at previous hearings.

 Other pieces of evidence include incriminating text messages that imply fraternity members acknowledge how damaging Piazza's injuries and an accusation of hazing could be for them.